-- Weekly claims are how you receive your payments. - Once we approve your application, you can begin filing weekly claims. - You can file claims for weeks you were on leave after your qualifying event occurred but before we approved your application. - You also may be able to backdate your claim because you were unable to file for Paid Family and Medical Leave right after your event occurred (see page 5 for more on backdating). - The minimum claim for each week is eight consecutive hours.
-That's one day for full-time employees but might be more than one day if you work part-time. - You can file weekly claims in your Paid Leave account or by calling us. - You may go up to four weeks without filing and receive those payments retroactively. - If you go four weeks without filing, your claim will become inactive and you'll have to take additional steps to restart your claim. - Each week, we will ask you if anything has changed about the length of leave or your qualifying event, and if you worked or received paid time off from your employer during the past week. - You cannot collect Unemployment Insurance or workers' compensation benefits at the same time as Paid Family and Medical Leave.
+- Weekly claims are how you receive your payments. - Once we approve your application, you can begin filing weekly claims. - You can file claims for weeks you were on leave after your qualifying event occurred but before we approved your application. - You also may be able to backdate your claim because you were unable to file for Paid Family and Medical Leave right after your event occurred.

+Double-check your name and your SSN before finalizing your account creation.

+- The minimum claim for each week is eight consecutive hours.
+That's one day for full-time employees but might be more than one day if you work part-time. - You can file weekly claims in your Paid Leave account or by calling us. - If you are taking leave intermittently, working or using paid time off instead of taking leave, you must still submit a weekly claim. - The first question on the weekly claim is, "Do you want to receive Paid Leave benefits for this week?"
+If you didn't miss work or don't want to use your benefits for some other reason, select "no." You will not see this question if the weekly claim may be for your waiting week. - On the questionnaire, you will answer a series of questions that pertain to your type of leave.
+You may answer different questions from one week to the next. - The status of your weekly claims and your weekly claim history is available in your benefit account. - You cannot collect Unemployment Insurance or workers' compensation benefits at the same time as Paid Family and Medical Leave.